Danitegue/PCBREWER/README.md

 ## Running instructions
 * Check that the pcbasic works alone (without loading any software on it), by running the launcher "Launcher_pcbasic".

 * Make a copy of the desired brewer launcher (Windows or Linux, online or offline), and configure it accordingly to your system paths, com ports, and brewer software location.
+The launchers have a lot of commentaries to facilitate this step.

 * Run the configured brewer launcher.